Ashwin-op/pocketbase-connection/README.md

 > **Note:** You need poetry installed to run this app.
 If you don't have it, you can follow the instructions [here](https://python-poetry.org/docs/#installation).

 1. Clone this repo.
-2. Create `.streamlit/secrets.toml` and add your Pocketbase Endpoint to it.
+2. Create `.streamlit/secrets.toml` and add your Pocketbase Endpoint.
 It should look like this:

 ```toml
 pb_url = "http://127.0.0.1:8090"